What is a gold dental crown?

-A gold dental crown provides a secure fix for a tooth that is weak or badly broken down.
-The tooth is shaped and prepared, and the crown surrounds and covers the entire tooth.
-Gold dental crowns are great options for restoring posterior teeth in bruxers.
+A gold dental crown provides a strong covering for a tooth that is weak or badly broken down.
+The tooth is cleaned and prepared, and the crown covers and encloses the entire tooth.
+Gold dental crowns are ideal options for fixing posterior teeth in bruxers.
 Typically, other types of dental restorations are used for front teeth.
 Ceramic versions are a better choice in the front.
 When comparing gold and porcelain, gold is much kinder to opposing teeth.

 Gold crowns tend to be reserved for posterior teeth.
 Usually they are only used when patients are hard on their teeth.
 For instance when they grind, clench, or use their teeth as tools and a lot of tooth structure is missing.
 Or, if you have a root canal on a back tooth.
 The lifespan of either depends on oral hygiene, proper care, and eating habits.

 Dr. Fondriest frequently will use gold dental crowns for second molars and sometimes first molars.
 This type of crown is selected only when the patient is a known grinder or has broken porcelain caps in the past.
 The teeth in the back take the most abuse as they are closest to the fulcrum of the jaw.
 Luckily, the back teeth are usually not visible in the smile.

 In porcelain fused to metal (PFM) restorations, the gold crown foundation can produce beautiful results when in the hands of a master ceramist.
 PFM crowns have more strength than all porcelain versions.
 Gold restorations are bio-compatible.
 The hard and soft tissues of your mouth integrate with them.
 They can also withstand higher chewing pressure than ceramic crowns and last for decades without corroding.
 Many people find gold fillings more pleasing to the eye than metal amalgam.